hadada24/hadada24/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Studying Computer Engineering at Eulogio "Amang" Rodriguez Institute of Science and Technology

 - 🌱 &nbsp; Learning about Cloud Tech, Systems Design.

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Web Development and web Designing as hobbies/side hustles.